blazzII/byui-cit230/planning.md

 1. __HTML__: Develop fluency in the application of contemporary HyperText Markup Language.
 2. __CSS__: Develop fluency in the application of contemporary Cascading Style Sheets markup.
 3. __JavaScript__: Apply basic JavaScript browser interactions and events and utilize popular libraries and frameworks.
-4. User Experience (__UX__): Develop visually appropriate, usable, and findable user interfaces and content.
+4. User Experience (__UX__): Plan, design, and develop visually appropriate, usable, and findable user interfaces and content.
-5. __Best Practice__: Plan, design, and develop ... best practice design and development methodologies in the application of core web technologies and business layer practices.
-6. __Professionalism__: Work effectiviely with others in a team environment using clear communication and ...
+5. __Professionalism__: Work effectiviely, communicate clearly, and foster postive team environment.

 #### Current Objective Wording - Course Objectives
 These objectives are based on web standards and best practices to help you be successful in the future.

-Develop web pages that are semantically accurate using the HTML5 markup language.
+1. Develop web pages that are semantically accurate using the HTML5 markup language.
-Style web pages using Cascading Style Sheet (CSS) level 3 and avoid all HTML presentation markup.
+2. Style web pages using Cascading Style Sheet (CSS) level 3 and avoid all HTML presentation markup.
-Provide content that is visually appropriate, usable, and find-able to humans and machines.
+3. Provide content that is visually appropriate, usable, and find-able to humans and machines.
-Plan, design, and develop web pages and sites according to best practices of organization and maintainability.
+4. Plan, design, and develop web pages and sites according to best practices of organization and maintainability.
-Work with JavaScript to handle events and interactions within the browser.
+5. Work with JavaScript to handle events and interactions within the browser.
-Work effectively with others in a team environment by communicating clearly, fulfilling assignments, and meeting deadlines.
+6. Work effectively with others in a team environment by communicating clearly, fulfilling assignments, and meeting deadlines.

 ### Topic Brainstorm
 | Topic | Description | Relevance Voting | Contact |